 This course will provide an opportunity to examine selected topics or issues of interest in the imaging profession.
 Credit will be designated in accordance with course requirements as specified in the approved syllabus.
 This course may be taken for variable credit hours and may be repeated for up to 3 credit hours.
-Prerequisite: For ARRT registered radiographers
+Prerequisite: Fourth semester radiology students or ARRT registered radiographers.